Transcript: Avoiding Chicken to Avoid Bladder Infections

 Where do bladder infections come from?
-Back in the 70's, longitudinal studies of women over time showed that the movement of rectal bacteria up into the vaginal area preceded the appearance of those same types of bacteria in the urethra before they were able to infect the bladder, but it would be another 25 years before genetic fingerprinting techniques were able to confirm this so-called fecal-perinealurethral theory, indicating that indeed it’s the E.coli strains residing in the rectal flora that serve as a reservoir for urinary tract infections.
+Back in the 70s, longitudinal studies of women over time showed that the movement of rectal bacteria up into the vaginal area preceded the appearance of those same types of bacteria in their urethra before they infected the bladder.
+But, it would be another 25 years before genetic fingerprinting techniques were able to confirm this so-called fecal-perineal-urethral theory—indicating that, indeed, it’s the “E.coli strains residing in the rectal flora [that] serve as a reservoir for urinary tract infections.”

-Even worse, the detection of multidrug resistant strains of E. coli in chicken meat resistant to some of our most powerful antibiotics.
+Even worse, the detection of multidrug-resistant strains of E. coli in chicken meat resistant to some of our most powerful antibiotics.

-The best way to prevent bladder infections is the same way you best prevent all types of infections, by not getting infected in the first place.
-It’s not in all meat equally—beef and pork appear significantly less likely to harbor bladder-infecting strains than chicken.
+The best way to prevent bladder infections is the same way you best prevent all types of infections—by not getting infected in the first place.
+It’s not in all meat equally; beef and pork appear significantly less likely to harbor bladder-infecting strains than chicken.

 What if you’re really careful in the kitchen?
-The effectiveness of hygiene procedures for prevention of cross-contamination from chicken carcasses in the domestic kitchen.
-They went into five dozen homes, gave them each a chicken and asked them to cook it.
-I expected to read that they inoculated the carcass with a specific number of bacteria to ensure everyone got a contaminated bird, but no. They realized that fecal contamination of chicken carcasses was so common that they just went to the store and bought any random chicken.
+“The effectiveness of hygiene procedures for prevention of cross-contamination from chicken carcasses in the domestic kitchen.”
+They went into five dozen homes, gave them each a chicken, and asked them to cook it.
+Now, I expected to read that they inoculated the carcass with a specific number of bacteria to ensure everyone got a contaminated bird, but no. They realized that fecal contamination of chicken carcasses was so common that they just went to the store, and bought any random chicken for people.

-After they were done cooking it, there was bacteria from chicken feces—salmonella, campylobacter—both serious human pathogens, everywere, on the cutting board, utensils, on their hands, on the fridge handle, cupboard, oven handle doorknob.
+Now, after they were done cooking it, there was bacteria from chicken feces—salmonella, campylobacter—both serious human pathogens, everywhere, on the cutting board, utensils, on their hands, on the fridge handle, cupboard, oven handle doorknob.

 Last group.
-This time they were going to insist that people bleach everything.
-The dishcloth was immersed in bleach disinfectant and then they sprayed the bleach on all those surfaces.
-Let the bleach disinfectant sit there for 5 minutes.
-And still they found campylobacter and salmonella on some utensils, a dishcloth, the counter around the sink and the cupboard.
+This time, they were going to insist that people bleach everything.
+The dishcloth, immersed in bleach disinfectant, and then they spray the bleach on all those surfaces.
+Let the bleach disinfectant sit there for five minutes.
+And, they still found campylobacter and salmonella on some utensils, a dishcloth, the counter around the sink, and the cupboard.
 Definitely better, but still, unless our kitchen is like some biohazard lab, the only way to guarantee we’re not going to leave infection around the kitchen is to not bring it into the house in the first place.